-They are exploring their world, and learning about cause and effect.
-When they drop a food on the ground, they’re learning that it can make a sound, or that it makes the dog come get it, or their parents get out of their seat.
+They are exploring their world, and learning cause and effect.
+When they drop a food on the ground, they’re learning that it can make a sound.
+Or that it makes the dog come get it, or their parents get out of their seat.
 Often times it comes from a place of discovery, not intentional game playing or attention seeking.

 They’re thinking in their head something along the lines of, “If I throw this plate, it will cause Mommy to yell and it’s so fun to see her face when she does that.”
 Obviously there are different motives for different babies and different actions, but you get the idea.

 Prolonging the Time of Exploration

-Instead, if they throw their plate, for example, calmly pick it up, place it back in front of them, and say “Let’s leave our plate here.”
+Instead, if they throw their plate of food, for example, take deep breath.
+Calmly pick it up, place it back in front of them, and say “Let’s leave our plate here.”
 Yes, your baby is unlikely to understand what you’re saying, but they learn through example and constant communication.
 It’s great to start communicating with them what we’d like them to do at an early age.

 Strategies for Younger Kids

 The goal is just a small interruption to let them focus on something else.
 The next time you serve on the plate they might do exactly what they did before, but they might not.

 When it Turns Into A Game

 It is still important to be as calm as you can be.
 They’re looking for a reaction, one way or the other.
-If you don’t give them that reaction, it is likely to help end the behaviors sooner rather than later.
+If you don’t give them that reaction, it is likely to help end the unwanted behaviors sooner rather than later.
 I know that’s easier said then done, but just keep that in the back of your mind as you deal with it.

 Putting Up With Bad Behaviors

 While we do want to remain calm, once the behaviors are being done for attention or are unsafe, and not just to explore, we want to nip them in the bud.
-Putting up with poor behavior (like your toddler throwing food!) at the table just so that they will eat is actually a form of pressure around feeding, and pressure will always backfire with kids.
+Putting up with a toddler's behavior (like your toddler throwing food!) at the dinner table just so that they will eat is actually a form of pressure around feeding, and pressure will always backfire with kids.

 So give them a chance, but if they continue to do it then end the meal!
 There will always be the next eating opportunity that they can eat at.
 Do not compromise on that just so that they may eat a few more bites at this meal.